uesseu/chainiter/README.md

 # ChainIter
 ## What is this?

 It is iterator object package for me.
-Multiprocessing can done easily.
+Multiprocessing can be performed easily.
 Ofcourse, you can use it.
 This script cannot be harmful, but may be anti-pattern.
 It can...